bosbase/js-sdk/docs/SCRIPTS_API.md

 Run a stored script via the backend runner (uses `/api/scripts/{name}/execute`).
 The server loads the latest script content, writes it under `EXECUTE_PATH` (defaults to `/pb/functions`), activates `.venv/bin/activate`, and runs `python <name>`.
 The combined stdout/stderr is returned.
+Execution permission is controlled by `pb.scriptsPermissions`:
+- `anonymous`: anyone can execute
+- `user`: requires an authenticated user (or superuser)
+- `superuser`: only superuser (default when no permission entry exists)

 ```javascript
 const result = await pb.scripts.execute("hello.py");